 Other chapters include, “Why Can’t We All Just Get Along?”
 “Ain’t Gonna Study War No More!”
 “The Wuss Factor,” “When Getting Better Doesn’t Matter,” “The Other Side of Silence,” “The Devil Made Me Do It!”
 “A Party Down at the Church,” “Just Don’t Let Them!” and “Are You Crazy?”
 I’ll be reading them today!

 For those of you who know or are familiar with Steve, this book is “vintage Steve Brown.”
 And as I mentioned at the beginning of this post, he is honest to the bone.
-I’d like to quote three short paragraphs from the introduction (p. xiii):
+I’d like to quote four short paragraphs from the introduction (p. xiii):

 “Too many books are written by experts sharing their expertise.
 This is not one of them.